ebdude/ebdude.github.io/links.md

+---
+layout: page
+title: links
+permalink: /links/
+---

 I like playing basketall.Here is a link to NBA.com.
   NBA link{https://nba.com
   I like terraria, so Here is a link to headupgames. headupgames link{https://headupgames.com